Social Research Photography and Film as Evidence, the New Issue of Social Research February 2, 2023Social Research

 Texas Women Just Lost Their Right to Their Own Bodies Jill Filipovic Brooklyn-based journalist, lawyer, and author

 Why Does the Texas Legislature Believe That Embryos Have a Heartbeat?
-Claire Potter Co-executive Editor, Public Seminar and Professor of History, The New School for Social Research
+Claire Potter Contributing Editor at Public Seminar, and Emeritus Professor of History at the New School for Social Research

 By Turning Law Enforcement Over to ‘Abortion Vigilantes,’ Texas Uses Lawlessness to Destabilize Equal Treatment Under Law John Stoehr Visiting assistant professor of public policy and liberal studies at Wesleyan University, and editor and publisher of the Editorial Board